10up/Open-Source-Best-Practices/_includes/markdown/Testing.md

 ### Testing environment

-The environment should be accessible and easy to set up on both local and CI environments.
-In the WordPress context, the environment must also be configurable to fit as many scenarios as possible, including testing against different WP versions and with other plugins/themes activated.
-For open source project, we also want to use a community-driven tool.Because of those reasons, we choose `wp-env` for 10up's Open Source projects.
+The environment should be accessible and [easy to set up](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#installation-as-a-local-package) on both local and CI environments.
+In the WordPress context, the environment must also be configurable to fit as many scenarios as possible, including testing against [different](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#latest-production-wordpress-current-directory-as-a-plugin) [WP](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#latest-development-wordpress-current-directory-as-a-plugin) [versions](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#local-wordpress-develop-current-directory-as-a-plugin) and with [other plugins/themes activated](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#a-complete-testing-environment).
+For open source project, we also want to use a community-driven tool.
+Because of those reasons, we choose [`wp-env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env) for 10up's Open Source projects.

 ### Test runner

-Cypress is the tool we're using for E2E testing.
+[Cypress](https://github.com/cypress-io/cypress) is the tool we're using for E2E testing.
 Cypress provides a great developer experience for writing the tests, including simple and familiar syntax and a powerful visual debugger.
 On top of that, Cypress gives us the most consistent results among the tools we tried.

 ### Importing the test URL